thanwinnikki/tp/docs/DeveloperGuide.md

 The interaction between the Logic and Model classes are shown in the following sequence diagram:
 ![JoinGroupCommand Ref Sequence Diagram](images/JoinGroupRefSequenceDiagram.png)

+The following steps describes the execution of the `joinG` command:
+1. JoinGroupCommand uses the provided set of person indexes and Group index to obtain both a reference to all the persons (using set of person Index) and the Group (using Group Index).
+2. `JoinGroupCommand` then uses these references to call the `addToGroup` method of the `Model` CLass which in turn calls the `addToGroup` method of the `AddressBook` CLass.
+3. `persons` is obtained from `personSet` and it will be looped through until every single person in persons has been added into the `UniquePersonList` of the `groupToChange`.

+#### Design considerations:
+* Current Implementation: Have `UniquePersonList` that stores `person` inside each `Group`
+  * Pros: Relatively Easy to implement.
+Relevant information of person inside Group can be easily accessed.
+Smaller JSON file size due to smaller volume of information being referenced to, lesser coupling due to only a unidirectional association.
+  * Cons: Implementing `Delete` to delete a person from contact list is slightly more complicated as they would have to search through the groups to remove this person.
+No information of reference between a person and a group as person contact does not store information of which group they belong in.

+* Alternative: Have the `person` save a reference to the groups they are in using either groupName or groupId and have the groups they are in save a reference to them.
+  * Pros: Able to display each person's every group they have joined.
+Also able to display all the persons that joined a particular Group.
+  * Cons: Bigger JSON file size due to larger amount of information being referenced to.
+Increased in coupling between the Person and Group classes due to bidirectional association.

 --------------------------------------------------------------------------------------------------------------------